 Users and Permissions

-At the end of the Glob Patterns and Wildcards mission, you read that you were going to learn about the groups, users, permissions, and the superuser.
-In this mission, you’ll dive into those topics.
+At the end of the Glob Patterns and Wildcards lesson, you read that you were going to learn about the groups, users, permissions, and the superuser.
+In this lesson, you’ll dive into those topics.

 Finally, you'll learn about the superuser.
 Superusers can do everything on a Unix based system and can override anything or make any changes to anything.
 With great power comes great responsibility, and the superuser is no exception!
 One wrong move using the

-sudo (superuser do) command could possibly render your computer useless, so in this mission you’ll learn to wield this command safely in our browser-based terminal environment (don’t worry, you won’t break our site)!
+sudo (superuser do) command could possibly render your computer useless, so in this lesson you’ll learn to wield this command safely in our browser-based terminal environment (don’t worry, you won’t break our site)!

 Getting the hang of Users and Permissions is tough, and the concepts are tough!
 With every concept learned, we give you an opportunity to practice that concept, and our built-in answer checking system gives you the confidence that you've completely mastered each concept before moving on to the next.